 There should be a standard swimming pool safety equipment list which operators must go through daily to ensure that they are meeting the industry standards for a safe environment for swimmers.
 This process helps to ensure that all equipment are operating at their optimum and that pool water are well balanced and safe to enter.

-As a pool or spa owner, it is your responsibility to provide a safe and problem free aquatic recreational environment for your family and for your other pool guests.
+As a swimming pool and spa owners, it's our responsibility to provide optimal water safety for kids and adults alike; thus providing our swimmers with a problem free aquatic recreational environment.
 Consequently, failure to properly implement a swimming pool safety protocol can result in serious injuries, diseases, or even death in some cases.

 Apart from the above mentioned agencies, there are international organizations that created the standards and general swimming pool information, that we as owners of swimming pools, spas, or as operators must follow.
 These special organizations are:

 The American Red Cross is another one of these organizations also.
-Various States across the country and around the world have their own regulations that govern the safety of both public and private swimming pools and spas.
+Various States across the country and around the world have their own regulations that govern the swimming pool safety of both public and private swimming pools and spas.

 As the popularity of swimming pools begun to spread back in the early 19th century, the need to enhance and keep its users safe was also a growing concern.

 With that said, all aquatic facilities have to abide by the rules and operating guidelines that have been put in place by the above listed national and international organizations.
 Failure to follow the rules and regulations, can result in your recreational water facility being closed down because of poor standards being practiced in swimming pool safety.